-An accurate leap-frog stochastic dynamics integrator.
-Four Gaussian random number are required per integration step per degree of freedom.
+An accurate and efficient leap-frog stochastic dynamics integrator.
 With constraints, coordinates needs to be constrained twice per integration step.
 Depending on the computational cost of the force calculation, this can take a significant part of the simulation time.
 The temperature for one or more groups of atoms (tc-grps) is set with ref-t [K], the inverse friction constant for each group is set with tau-t [ps].
 The parameter tcoupl is ignored.
 The random generator is initialized with ld-seed.
-When used as a thermostat, an appropriate value for tau-t is 2 ps, since this results in a friction that is lower than the internal friction of water, while it is high enough to remove excess heat (unless cut-off or reaction-field electrostatics is used).
-NOTE: temperature deviations decay twice as fast as with a Berendsen thermostat with the same tau-t.
+When used as a thermostat, an appropriate value for tau-t is 2 ps, since this results in a friction that is lower than the internal friction of water, while it is high enough to remove excess heat NOTE: temperature deviations decay twice as fast as with a Berendsen thermostat with the same tau-t.